justinethier/keyva/lsm/Readme.md

 ![SST Level 0](../docs/images/lsm-level-0.png "SST Level 0")

 As shown above files at level 0 may contain overlapping data.
-For example, oObserve how the first file contains a key for "Tucson" while the first key in the second file is "Atlanta".
+For example, observe how the first file contains a key for "Tucson" while the first key in the second file is "Atlanta".

 This ordering is necessary as files are added on-demand as the MemTable reaches capacity.
 The problem is that in order to find the most recent value for a key in level 0 each SST file must be checked.
 We need to start from the most recent file and work back to the oldest file.